Home | About Us | Contact Us | Shopping Cart

 c.
 Being held in high regard in the profession.

 a.
 Demonstrating superior knowledge of the substantive legal area in which he or she practices; and/or

 a.
 Making significant contributions to natural resources, energy, or environmental law generally in the State of New Mexico;

 b.
-Expanding the resources of natural resources, energy, and environmental lawyers and law students by providing educational, networking, or mentoring opportunities;
+Expanding the resources of natural resources, energy, and environmental lawyers or law students or both by providing educational, networking, or mentoring opportunities;

 c.
 Serving in leadership posts or on special projects and committees related to natural resources, energy, or environmental law;